 How to troubleshoot your Mac and keep it running smoothly

 One of the issues with weekly permissions prompts on macOS Sequoia is that some users may think it’s a bug or, worse, malware.
 It’s a fact of life that as your Mac accumulates files, bugs and even malware become more likely.
 One way to combat that is to carry out regular maintenance on your Mac.
 That means clearing out the junk, getting rid of clutter, running maintenance tasks, and scanning for malware.
 That’s a lot of effort, so it’s no wonder most of us don’t bother.
 But there is a way to make it much easier — use CleanMyMac’s Smart Care tool.
 It scans your Mac, gathering information on all the junk files, clutter, similar images, and any malware, and allows you to remove it easily.
 It also checks which of your installed applications have updates available and recommends maintenance tasks to run.
 Once it’s finished scanning, you can implement its recommendations with a click or review them and decide for yourself which ones to run.
-You can download CleanMyMac for free here.
+You can start your free CleanMyMac trial.

 Why are there weekly permissions prompts on macOS Sequoia?
 The truth is, nobody knows because Apple hasn’t explained it.
 The permissions prompt only affects one set of permissions — those used by apps that want to record your Mac’s screen.
 But there are lots of those apps, and if you have several installed, you will see a prompt for each of them every week.
 That’s frustrating, but for now, it’s just something we have to live with.